HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/oil_tanker.md

 ## Cargo area

-The [Ship](/buildings/ship)'s main and biggest area, the cargo area, is found from one end of the ship and almost until the other end, ending in the control center.
-On the cargo area, you can find three Large Oil Tanks that you can use for cover in battles, a few [Sandbags](/obstacles/sandbags), some [Barrels](/obstacles/barrels), and an assortment of different types of [Crates](/obstacles/crates).
+The ship's main and biggest area, the cargo area, is found from one end of the ship and almost to the other end, ending in the control center.
+In the cargo area, you can find three Large Oil Tanks that you can use for cover in battles, a few [Sandbags](/obstacles/sandbags), some [Barrels](/obstacles/barrels), and an assortment of different types of [Crates](/obstacles/crates).

 ## Control room